Certification

 Dream Yoga

 There are many varieties of yogas: Hatha is physical yoga, bhakti is devotional, karma is work-oriented, jnana is meditative, kundalini is energetic, and dream yoga is classically about lucid dreaming.
 All yogas are transpersonal disciplines or integral life practices designed to unify who you are with the sacred, however it is understood or defined.
-Disciplines require persistent personal investment as a long-term investment in acquiring and maintaining one or more skill set.
+Disciplines require persistent personal discipline as a long-term investment in acquiring and maintaining one or more skill set.
 Integral Deep Listening as a yoga is a life practice meant to be acquired as a daily, lifelong discipline.

 As a “dream” yoga, IDL is a transpersonal discipline or integral life practice which views dreaming and the imaginal as real, authentic, and valuable as waking life while at the same time viewing waking and mystical experience as subjective, delusional, and opaque as the average dream.
 In both cases, its yoga is one of learning to listen, in a deep and integral way, to the “other,” regardless of its ontological status or our assumptions regarding its meaning or relative importance.

-IDL uses this yoga of multi-perspectivalism to help us get over ourselves, to outgrow our infatuation with self-development and to instead learn that by supporting others and humanity as a whole we most effectively and profoundly advance our own development.
+IDL uses this yoga of multi-perspectivalism to help us get over ourselves, to outgrow our infatuation with self-development and enlightenment, and to instead learn that by supporting others and humanity as a whole we most effectively and profoundly advance our own development.

 IDL dream yoga does not focus on learning to lucid dream, or wake up while dreaming, as does classical Hindu/Tibetan dream yogas.
-Instead, it focuses on waking up out of sleepwalking, groupthink, drama, and scripted living in both the waking and dream states.
+Instead, it focuses on waking up out of sleepwalking, groupthink, drama, and scripted living in both waking and dream states.

 Dream Sociometry